commonsharp/SurvivalProject-Server/README.md

 * User shops: You can add an automatic user shop using the UserShop II card.
 * User shops: You can buy a card in the card search window.
 * User shops: You cannot remove a card from the shop due to a bug in the client (I think)... :S
+* Premium card - User Shop II is working (you lose one use every time you use the card).
 * Performance: The login credentials handler used 2 queries to login.
 Managed to remove one query.
 * Bug fix: passwords were not case sensitive, e.g. if someone's password was 'test'. 'test' and 'Test' were both a working.